kenglxn/QueryByExample/README.md

-QueryByExample:
-Flexible JPA2 entity querying using example objects.
+QueryByExample: Flexible JPA2 entity querying using example objects.
-The only requirement is that the field names match.

 There is a comprehensive javadoc here: http://kenglxn.github.com/QueryByExample Also have a look at the test class for examples: https://github.com/kenglxn/QueryByExample/blob/master/src/test/java/net/glxn/qbe/QueryByExampleTest.java